maelfabien/maelfabien.github.io/_pages/ml.md

 [GridSearch vs. RandomizedSearch](https://maelfabien.github.io/machinelearning/GridRand/) : When it comes to parameter selection, you usually encounter 2 main solutions.
 GridSearch and RandomizedSearch.
 What is the main difference between these 2 techniques ?
 What are the pros and cons of each technique ?

-[Bayesian Hyper-parameter Optimisation (HyperOpt)](https://maelfabien.github.io/machinelearning/HyperOpt/) : Bayesian Hyper-parameter Optimization is a great alternative to GridSearch and RandomizedSearch.
+[Bayesian Hyperparameter Optimisation (HyperOpt)](https://maelfabien.github.io/machinelearning/HyperOpt/) : Bayesian Hyperparameter Optimization is a great alternative to GridSearch and RandomizedSearch.
 How does it work ?
 How do you implement it in Python ?

 [AutoML with h2o](https://maelfabien.github.io/machinelearning/largescale/) : The interest in AutoML is rising over time.
 AutoML algorithms are reaching really good rankings in data science competitions.
 But what is AutoML ?
 How does it work ?
 When to use it ?
 And how can you implement an AutoML pipeline in Python ?